 Legislation was introduced in Finance Act 2012 to provide for a reduction in the rate of IHT from 40 percent to 36 percent where 10 percent or more of a deceased person’s net estate (after deducting IHT exemptions, reliefs and the nil-

 This policy supports the Government’s aim to encourage charitable giving, promote greater philanthropy, and links into the Government’s objective of fairness in the tax system.
 The aim of the policy is to act as an incentive for people to make charitable legacies, or to increase existing legacies, and so increase the amount charities receive from estates.

 Background to the measure.

 At Budget 2011 the Chancellor of the Exchequer announced a package of measures to support philanthropy and encourage charitable giving by donors at all life stages.
 A consultation document, A new incentive for charitable legacies, was published on 10 June 2011 on the HMRC website.
 The Government has considered all responses received to the consultation, as detailed in the summary of responses published on 6 December 2011.

-The measure will have effect for deaths on or after 6 April 2012.
+The option is available for deaths on or after 6 April 2012.